Azure-Samples/ms-identity-ca-auth-context/README.md

     }
     ```

 1. `AuthenticationContextClassReferencesOperations.cs` contains methods that call graph to perform various operations.
-In current sample we have used create and get methods. **CreateAuthenticationContextClassReferenceAsync** method creates the auth context:
+In current sample we have used create and get methods. **CreateAuthenticationContextClassReferenceAsync** method creates the auth context: `Note: this class calls the /beta endpoint of Graph as the API was available only on the /beta endpoint at the time of this sample's publishing`

     ```csharp
    public async Task<Beta.AuthenticationContextClassReference> CreateAuthenticationContextClassReferenceAsync(string id, string displayName, string description, bool IsAvailable)